 This exhibition is a celebration of the life and work of the distinguished Brighton photographer Bill Wisden MBE Hon FRPS.

-Bill was a member of the Brighton & Hove Camera Club from 1954 until his death in January 2018 and in honour of his talent, achievements and generosity we as a Club will be honouring Bill’s work by having an exhibition, in Brighton, in the New Year – Details to follow.
+Bill was a member of the Brighton & Hove Camera Club from 1954 until his death in January 2018 and in honour of his talent, achievements and generosity we as a Club will be honouring Bill’s work by having an exhibition, in Brighton.

 Bill will be remembered by many for his passion for photography and the amazing generosity of his time spent helping others to develop their own photography.
 He was always happy to give an honest opinion on a photograph and had the gift of immediately seeing the strengths or weaknesses of an image.